-No Borders Yorkshire Sculpture Park image credit Paul Scott Merrylees
+No Borders, in the Formal Garden at Yorkshire Sculpture Park image credit Paul Scott Merrylees

 Canvas printed shopper